Woman refuses flood rescue unless her 25 dogs go too

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KOCHI, India: A woman refused to leave her flooded house in India’s Kerala state without her 25 dogs, a rescuer said on Saturday, as the death toll continued to rise.
+KOCHI, INDIA: A woman refused to leave her flooded house in India’s Kerala state without her 25 dogs, a rescuer said Saturday, as the death toll continued to rise.

 The dogs were found cowering on beds in the flooded house with water rising when an animal welfare group arrived for a last-gasp rescue, said Sally Varma of Humane Society International.